Article

 This article reports on results of climate and water monitoring done at Coronado National Memorial in water year 2022.

-Map of Coronado National Memorial showing location of weather stations and groundwater monitoring wells.
+Map of Coronado National Memorial showing location of weather station and groundwater monitoring wells, all in the southeast quadrant of the park.

 Figure 1.
-Monitored weather stations and groundwater wells at Coronado National Memorial.
+Monitored weather station and groundwater wells at Coronado National Memorial.
 WSW = water-supply well.
 COOP = National Weather Service Cooperative Observer station.

 Climate and Weather